MaryamShaheedha/wordle/README.md

 2. Designing the interface
   - Inside the `body`, added `header`, `section`, `modals` and a `footer`.
 3. Defining the logic
+  - On keydown or letter click on the keyboard, the letter will be pushed to `guessLetter` array and `handleInput()` function will be triggered where the function will show the        letter on the input fields.
+  - On press `Enter` or click on enter button, `evaluateInputWord()` will be triggered where the function will compare the guessed word with the target word.

 4. Color Scheme Used
 ##
 | Color             | Hex                                                                |